VitorEsposito-bit/functional_programming_python/README.md

-## Trabalho da faculdade de programação funcional com Python.
+## University project about functional programming using Python.